How Much Are Referral Fees in Real Estate?

 Second, referral fees must flow through brokerages.
 You can't collect a referral fee directly from another agent.
 The payment goes from the receiving agent's broker to your broker, who then distributes it to you according to your agreement.

 Third, everything needs to be in writing.
 A signed referral agreement — clearly outlining the fee percentage, the client being referred, and the payment terms — is required before the transaction closes.
-Don't skip this step.
+A verbal agreement or handshake deal is not enforceable and puts your referral income at risk.

 Frequently Asked Questions